Quadratically Enriched Tropical Intersections: Introduction to Tropical Geometry

-Here, $A$ is a finite set of tuples $I=(i_1,i_2)$ in $\Z^2_{\ge 0}$.
-The polynomial $p$ defines a function in~$(\mathbb{T}^*)^2=\R^2$ that is piecewise linear.
-Its \emph{tropical locus} is defined as the locus of non-differentiability, i.e., the points in $\R^2$ such that the maximum is obtained at least twice.
+Such polynomial defines a function in~$(\mathbb{T}^*)^n=\R^n$ that is piecewise linear.
+Its \emph{tropical vanishing locus} is defined as the locus of non-differentiability, i.e., the points in $\R^n$ such that the maximum is obtained at least twice.
 We denote this locus by~$V_{\operatorname{Trop}}$, and it is expressed by